Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Prompt Templates

-We report the full prompt templates used by \ours{} and its extensions.
+We report the full prompt templates used by \ours{}.
 Every agent call follows the standard \texttt{[system, user]} message format.
-The \emph{system} message is fixed per agent variant, while the \emph{user} message is assembled at inference time by concatenating $N=10$ ICL demonstrations with the live observation (see format below).
+The \emph{system} message is fixed per agent, while the \emph{user} message is assembled at inference time by concatenating $N=10$ ICL demonstrations with the live observation (see format below).
 Placeholders are typeset in \texttt{\textlangle angle brackets\textrangle}.

 \myparagraph{Step 1: Leader prediction.}

 \myparagraph{Step 2: Follower prediction.}